Yaser Abdel Said

-Yaser Abdel Said (ياسر سعيد; born January 27, 1957) is an Egyptian-American former taxi driver and convicted murderer.
-For 12 years, Said evaded arrest for the January 1, 2008, fatal shootings of his two daughters, Amina (18) and Sarah (17).
-Their bodies were found in his abandoned taxi cab in Irving, Texas, on the property of the Omni Mandalay Hotel (now the Omni Las Colinas Hotel).

-Said disappeared after the killings.
-He also remained a fugitive from law enforcement for 12 years, with six of those years being on the FBI Ten Most Wanted Fugitives List for the fatal shootings.
+Yaser Abdel Said (ياسر سعيد; born January 27, 1957) is an Egyptian-American convicted murderer.
+For 12 years, Said evaded arrest for the January 1, 2008, fatal shootings of his two daughters, whose bodies were found in his abandoned taxi cab in Irving, Texas.
+Said went into hiding after the killings.
+He remained a fugitive from law enforcement for 12 years, and for six of those years was on the FBI Ten Most Wanted Fugitives List.

-Said, who was very controlling over his family, felt that his daughters Amina and Sarah dishonored the family.
+Said, who was very controlling over his family, felt that his daughters Amina and Sarah dishonored the family, primarily due to them dating non-Muslims, as well as for refusing to enter arranged marriages.
 On January 1, 2008, he lured them into his taxi cab on the pretense of taking them out to eat, where instead, he fatally shot them.

-Said was captured on August 26, 2020 in the town of Justin, Texas.
+Said was captured on August 26, 2020, in the town of Justin, Texas.
 His son, Islam, and Said's brother, Yassein, were both arrested in Euless, Texas, for aiding a fugitive.
 Said was taken into federal custody by the FBI, and was then transferred to Dallas County where he was held until his trial, which commenced in August 2022.
-Said was found guilty on August 9, after a week-long trial.
+Said was found guilty on August 9 after a week-long trial and was sentenced to life in prison without the possibility of parole.
+As of April 2024 Said is serving out his sentence at the McConnell Unit located near Beeville, Texas.

 Background and family

-Said was born in Sinai, Egypt.
+Said was born in Arish, Egypt.
 He came to the U.S. on a student visa in 1983.
 Said married Patricia "Tissie" Owens in February 1987 when he was 30 and she was 15.
 Patricia later alleged that Said abused her during their marriage.
 Amina was born in 1989, and Sarah was born in 1990.
 The couple also had a son named Islam Said, born in 1988, and Said also had a previous daughter, born in 1987, with another woman.
 Said later became a permanent resident, eventually gaining citizenship in 1997.